waspcartel/Lotus/readme.md

-# Lotus
+# Lotus: Launch First, Ask Questions Later

 **Lotus** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).

-Like most babies, it does almost nothing.
-This one has the advantage of not wearing diapers.
-With that said, it will require a good deal of care and support from its validator community.

 We came upon a situation where due to starport's ease of use, it was now possible for an entirely new class of developers to begin launching layer one blockchains using the Cosmos SDK.

 With that said, these developers didn't really know exactly what they were building, infrastructure wise.
-Baby is a project that will get both developers and business teams exposure to exactly what's being built when building a blockchain with the Cosmos SDK.
+Lotus is a project that will get both developers and business teams exposure to exactly what's being built when building a blockchain with the Cosmos SDK.

 In brief, when building a chain with the Cosmos SDK, you are building: